page_title_detailed

 general_content

-Right after breast cancer surgery or radiation, you may have swelling, called edema.
-This is not the same as lymphedema.
-But if swelling persists for 3 to 6 months, get a lymphedema evaluation.
+Right after breast cancer surgery or radiation treatment, you may have swelling, called edema.
+Edema goes away as you heal and is not the same as lymphedema.

 It’s important to seek medical advice from your healthcare team as soon you can at the first sign or symptom of lymphedema.
 The condition may develop slowly over time or more suddenly if you have an injury or infection in your arm.
-Early diagnosis and getting treatment started quickly has shown to greatly improve lymphedema outcomes.
+Early diagnosis and starting treatment quickly greatly improve lymphedema outcomes.
 Some signs to look for:

-• Before swelling can be seen, you may feel an achiness, heaviness, tingling, or increased warmth in your limb or hand.
-Monitor the tissue texture and skin on the side where you had surgery or radiation.
-Ask:
+• Before swelling can be seen, you may feel an achiness, heaviness, fullness, tingling, or increased warmth in your limb or hand.
+Monitor the tissue texture and skin on the side where you had surgery or radiation treatment:

 • Are the veins or tendons on one hand harder to see than they used to be?